cognitospirit/ExplainPres/README.md

 This project is a practical demonstration of how powerful local, multimodal AI models have become.
 We can now build tools that understand the world through images and provide helpful information, all without relying on cloud APIs.
 This has huge implications for privacy and accessibility.

-While this tool is designed to be helpful, it is important to remember that it is **not a substitute for professional medical advice**.
+While this tool is designed to be helpful, it is important to remember that it is **not a substitute for professional medical advice** and is only meant to be used by a Doctor who can verify the output and provides a printout to The patient.
 The explanations are for informational purposes only.
 Always consult with your doctor or pharmacist if you have any questions about your medication.

 The quality of the output depends heavily on the clarity of the prescription image.
 A clear, well-lit photo will always yield better results.